A Primer on Human Cloning

 The cloned embryo dies after its stem cells are extracted.
-Speculation exists that these embryonic stem cells hold "promises" of cures for a number of human injuries, illnesses, and disease such as Alzheimer’s, Parkinson’s and diabetes.
+Speculation exists that these embryonic stem cells hold “promises” of cures for a number of human injuries, illnesses, and diseases such as Alzheimer’s, Parkinson’s, and diabetes.

 Scientists also hope to generate tissues and organs for transplantation.
 It is speculated that once the organ is cloned, it would be rejection-free.